DDieterich/DTGen/supp/README.txt

-File Descriptions in this directory
+File descriptions in this directory
 -----------------------------------
-altgen.sql       - Alternate script to generate an application
+create_owner.sql - Sample script to creates the application schema owner with roles
-                   (The ABBR of the application is set in the script) (Requires select_file.sql and comp_file.sql scripts) create_owner.sql - Sample script to creates the application schema owner with roles (The name of the schema owner is the first parameter) (schema owner is the "apex_app_name" for the application)
+                   (The name of the schema owner is the first parameter) (schema owner is the "apex_app_name" for the application)